jrburke/gaia-dev-zip/README.md

 ### Creating a dev zip

-Make sure you are in your local git clone of Gaia, in the **apps** directory.
+Make sure you are in your local git clone of Gaia..

 The basic syntax for the tool:

-    gaia-dev-zip appname devname
+    gaia-dev-zip path/to/application.zip devname

 Where:

-* **appname**: the name of the app folder you want to zip up.
+* **ath/to/application.zip**: the path to the application.zip file that is in the **profile/webapps** directory
 * **devname**: the name to use for this snapshot.
 Best to use either the bugzilla bug ID or branch name.

 For example: a snapshot of the email app that changes the background of the app to red, and is tracked in bug 12345:

-    gaia-dev-zip email bug12345-redbg
+    gaia-dev-zip profile/webapps/email.gaiamobile.org/application.zip bug12345-redbg

-When the tool is done, there will be a **bug12345-redbg.zip** folder in the apps directory.
+When the tool is done, there will be a **bug12345-redbg.zip** folder in the current directory.
 Upload this somewhere and give the UX person a link to that zip file.

 ## For the UX person